Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Acknowledgments

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Steve Kommrusch} is currently a PhD candidate focused on machine learning at Colorado State University.
+\begin{IEEEbiography}[{ }]{Steve Kommrusch} received his PhD in computer science at Colorado State University in 2022.
 He received his BS in computer engineering from University of Illinois in 1987 and his MS in EECS from MIT in 1989.
 From 1989 through 2017, he worked in industry at Hewlett-Packard, National Semiconductor, and Advanced Micro Devices.
 Steve holds over 30 patents in the fields of computer graphics algorithms, silicon simulation and debug techniques, and silicon performance and power management.
 His research interests include Program Equivalence, Program Repair, and Constructivist AI using machine learning.
 More information available at: https://www.cs.colostate.edu/~steveko/. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Martin Monperrus} is Professor of Software Technology at KTH Royal Institute of Technology.
 He was previously associate professor at the University of Lille and adjunct researcher at Inria.
 He received a Ph.D. from the University of Rennes, and a Master's degree from the Compiegne University of Technology.
 His research lies in the field of software engineering with a current focus on automatic program repair, program hardening and chaos engineering. \end{IEEEbiography}